xyloman/configserver-on-tap/README.md

 # Example Spring Cloud Config Server on Tanzu Application Platform

-The purpose of this repository is demonstrate how to configure a simple Spring Cloud Config Server to run on Tanzu Application Platform and use Service Bindings to consume secrets used by:
+The purpose of this repository is to demonstrate how to configure a simple Spring Cloud Config Server to run on Tanzu Application Platform and use Service Bindings to consume secrets used by:

 - [Git Backend Http Basic Authentication](https://cloud.spring.io/spring-cloud-config/reference/html/#_git_backend)
 - [Configure Symmetric Key used for Encryption](https://cloud.spring.io/spring-cloud-config/reference/html/#_key_management)

 ## Configure the Secrets in Kubernetes

-Kubernetes already provides a means to securely store seed [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) such as git authentication ane symmetric keys.
+Kubernetes already provides a means to securely store seed [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) such as git authentication and symmetric keys.

 ### configserver-git-auth secret

 Create a Kubernetes secret for `configserver-git-auth`.
-This secrets `stringData` will be shapped based upon the [servicebinding/spec](https://github.com/servicebinding/spec/tree/12a9f2e376c50f051cc9aa913443bdecb0a24a01#well-known-secret-entries).
+This secret's `stringData` will be shapped based upon the [servicebinding/spec](https://github.com/servicebinding/spec/tree/12a9f2e376c50f051cc9aa913443bdecb0a24a01#well-known-secret-entries).
 The only required field for our binding is the `type` field which must be equal to `configserver-git-auth`.
 This will be used by the `GitAuthBindingsPropertiesProcessor` to detect that these properties are bound to the application.

 ```yaml
 apiVersion: v1